vinodramasubbu/Azure-CosmosDB-MongDBvCore-RAG/README.md

-# Chat with Enterprise data using Azure OpenAI and Azure Cosmos DB for MongoDB vCore vector search
+# Chat with Enterprise data using Azure OpenAI and Azure Cosmos DB for MongoDB vCore

 ## Scope